asaidimu/vite-autoload/README.md

     ```
 4.  **Make Your Changes**: Implement your changes, ensuring they align with the existing code style and architecture.
 5.  **Write Tests (if applicable)**: If you're adding new features or fixing bugs, please consider adding relevant tests to ensure correctness and prevent regressions.
 6.  **Commit Messages**: Write clear, concise, and descriptive commit messages.
 Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guidelines (e.g., `feat: Add new configuration option`, `fix: Resolve HMR issue`).
+The `package.json` `release` configuration uses `@semantic-release/commit-analyzer`, indicating strict adherence to these.
 7.  **Push to Your Fork**: Push your changes to your fork on GitHub.
     ```bash
     git push origin feature/your-feature-name